kylehammond/mosh-unittesting/notes.md

 # Writing a simple unit test
 Avoid arbitrary test values like 952 - people will ask - is this significant?

+Don't create global Arangements - could have improper state from test to test - always be fresh

+NUnit can help though

+Attributes:
+//SetUp
+//TearDown - often used in integration tests